jedisct1/libsodium-doc/libsodium_users/README.md

 ## Libraries using libsodium

-Some libraries and frameworks using libsodium.
+Here are some libraries and frameworks using libsodium.
 Send a [pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md) to add yours to that list.